The Dragon's Snake Fist

-The Dragon's Snake Fist (Also known as Disciple of Yong-mun Depraved Monk or Dragon Force) is 1981 Korean and Hong Kong martial art movie directed by Godfrey Ho and starring Dragon Lee.
+The Dragon's Snake Fist (Also known as Disciple of Yong-mun Depraved Monk or Dragon Force) is a 1981 Korean and Hong Kong martial art movie directed by Godfrey Ho and starring Dragon Lee.

 Plot

 Two fighters, Chu Man King and Master Wai, who are from different kung fu styles (Snake fist and Crane fist) meet for a duel secretly.
 The loser must leave the town and allow the winner to his art in peace.
 Chu Man King wins; Master Wai is upset and plans revenge.
 Several years after the duel, Chu Man King decides to send his students across the land to spread his Snake fist art.

 Along the way one of Chu Man King's best students, Dragon Wu, is attacked by Wai's son and his gang from the Crane fist school.
 When they figure out that Wu was from the Snake fist school they decide to teach him a lesson.
 However, they let him go when his sister reminds him that if their father (Master Wai) found out what happened he would not be pleased.
 Wu continues his journey for his village for his new Snake fist school and to marry his arranged bride.
 This do not go smoothly since the students from the Crane fist school interrupt Wu's plan, however Wu still done his job done.
 Meanwhile, old Master Wai is still bitter over his defeat all those years ago and one of his legs is completely useless.
 He kept this as a secret from his son and daughter.

 However Wai's son wants to know the truth and he decides to send a fake birthday invitation to Master Chu so he can have a duel with him.
 When Master Wai finds out about his son's actions, he is furious and tells him to stop it.
 Wai's son pays no attention to his father's advice and decides to take revenge on Master Chu and destroy the Snake fist school.
 Even worse, Wai's son kidnaps Wu's wife and Wu decides to destroy the Crane fist school.